ModyQyW/fabric/docs/guide/linter/oxlint.md

 oxlint is an emerging linter that requires no configuration by default and is mainly used for script files.

-::: Positioning of tip oxlint
-oxlint is not a complete replacement for ESLint; rather, oxlint complements ESLint because oxlint is very fast.
+::: tip Positioning of tip oxlint oxlint is not a complete replacement for ESLint; rather, oxlint complements ESLint because oxlint is very fast.
 You can run oxlint before running ESLint to get a faster feedback loop.
 :::